How to start a dropshipping business in 7 steps (2023)

 Do some competitor analysis.
 Make a list of your top competitors.
 What’s selling well for them?
 What sort of content elicits the most engagement from their social media followers?
 Study their websites to see how they price, describe, and market their products.
 Sign up to their email lists to get insight into their marketing tactics.
 What can you learn from them, and on the flip side, what can you do differently?

 Establish your business idea.
 Once you’ve done your research and settled on a niche, determine the breadth of products you want to sell and how they all fit together.
-For example, if you start an online home decor store selling big-ticket items like furniture, will you also stock smaller household accessories like lamps, decorative pillows, and rugs?
+For example, if you start an online business in home decor selling big-ticket items like furniture, will you also stock smaller household accessories like lamps, decorative pillows, and rugs?
 The great thing about dropshipping is that you don’t have to worry about overstocking your inventory.
 If products don’t sell well or a trend passes, you can easily swap out items from your product catalog.

 Enhance your existing store.
 If you already have an online store and want to use dropshipping to boost your inventory, then you’ve probably got a clear idea of the products you want to sell.
 Make sure that your dropship items complement your existing stock and match your audience’s price range.

 Finding great suppliers is key to your success.
 But industry research suggests that 84% of dropshipping merchants consider the process of finding a good supplier the most significant obstacle in their business journey.